Johann Friedrich Blumenbach: Other natural studies

-In his dissertation, Blumenbach mentioned the name Simia troglodytes in connection with a short description for the common chimpanzee.
+In his dissertation, Blumenbach mentioned the name Simia troglodytes in connection with a short description for the chimpanzee.
 This dissertation was printed and appeared in September 1775, but only for internal use in the University of Göttingen and not for providing a public record.
 The public print of his dissertation appeared in 1776.
-Blumenbach knew that Carl Linnaeus had already established a name Homo troglodytes for a badly known primate, and in 1779 he discussed this Linnean name and concluded correctly that Linnaeus had been dealing with two species, a human and an orangutan, neither of which was a chimpanzee, and that by consequence the name Homo troglodytes could not be used.
+Blumenbach knew that Carl Linnaeus had already established a name Homo troglodytes for a badly known primate.
+In 1779, he discussed this Linnean name and concluded correctly that Linnaeus had been dealing with two species, a human and an orangutan, neither of which was a chimpanzee, and that by consequence the name Homo troglodytes could not be used.
 Blumenbach was one of the first scientists to understand the identities of the different species of primates, which were (excluding humans) orangutans and chimpanzees.
 (Gorillas were not known to Europeans at this time).
-In Opinion 1368 the International Commission on Zoological Nomenclature (ICZN) decided in 1985 that Blumenbach's view should be followed, and that his Simia troglodytes as published by Blumenbach in 1779 shall be the type species of the genus Pan and, since it was the oldest available name for the common chimpanzee, be used for this species.
+In Opinion 1368, the International Commission on Zoological Nomenclature (ICZN) decided in 1985 that Blumenbach's view should be followed, and that his Simia troglodytes as published by Blumenbach in 1779 shall be the type species of the genus Pan and, since it was the oldest available name for the chimpanzee, be used for this species.
 However, the commission did not know that Blumenbach had already mentioned this name in his dissertation.
 Following the rules of the ICZN Code the scientific name of one of the most well-known African animals, currently known as Pan troglodytes, must carry Blumenbach's name combined with the date 1776.

 Blumenbach shortly afterward wrote a manual of natural history entitled Handbuch der Naturgeschichte; 12 editions and some translations.
 It was published first in Göttingen by J. C. Dieterich in 1779/1780.
 He was also one of the first scientists to study the anatomy of the platypus, assigning the scientific name Ornithorhynchus paradoxus to the animal, being unaware George Shaw had already given it the name Platypus anatinus.
 However, Platypus had already been shown to be used for the scientific name for a genus of Ambrosia beetles so Blumenbach's scientific name for the genus was used.

 Bildungstrieb

 Blumenbach made many contributions to the scientific debates of the last half of the 18th century regarding evolution and creation.
-His central contribution was in the conception of a vis formativus or Bildungstrieb, an inborn force within an organism that led it to create, maintain, and repair its shape.
+His central contribution was in the conception of a vis formativa or Bildungstrieb, an inborn force within an organism that led it to create, maintain, and repair its shape.